 DDOT has also changed the hours of enforcement for parking meters in the city’s busiest commercial districts where on-street parking is often scarce.

-Nighttime parking enforcement hours was extended to 10 pm in the following “premium demand zones:"
+Nighttime parking enforcement hours were extended to 10 pm in the following “premium demand zones:"

 Georgetown Historic District